+MAP #7

+Approved Disposal Locations and Distances from Wellington
-• The storage areas are required to have an impermeable floor with sidewalls on three sides.

-The size of the storage area is proportionate to the number of livestock served by the storage area.

-• If roll-off or dumpster containers are approved, they must be placed on a concrete or asphalt pad with a lip around it to contain seepage.

-• All waste storage areas must be watertight and covered.

-Waste storage areas must be located at least five (5) feet away from any roof overhang, fifty (50)

-feet from any public drainage conveyance or drainage inlet, and at least one hundred (100) feet from a potable water supply well.

-• All livestock waste must be hauled to an approved site and haulers must be registered.
+- The storage areas are required to have an impermeable floor with sidewalls on three sides. - The size of the storage area is proportionate to the number of livestock served by the storage area. - If roll-off or dumpster containers are approved, they must be placed on a concrete or asphalt pad with a lip around it to contain seepage. - All waste storage areas must be watertight and covered. - Waste storage areas must be located at least five (5) feet away from any roof overhang, fifty (50) feet from any public drainage conveyance or drainage inlet, and at least one hundred (100) feet from a potable water supply well. - All livestock waste must be hauled to an approved site and haulers must be registered.
 Haulers must maintain and submit quarterly hauling reports.

-WELLINGTON'S NEW PARTNERSHIP WITH the FLORIDA DEPARTMENT of AGRICULTURAL and provide a collaborative effort in enrollment of farm owners in BMP programs.
+WELLINGTON'S NEW PARTNERSHIP WITH the FLORIDA DEPARTMENT of AGRICULTURAL and CONSUMER AFFAIRS (FDACS)

+On May 9, 2017, Wellington signed Resolution No. R2017-16 entering into an agreement with FDACS to provide a collaborative effort in enrollment of farm owners in BMP programs.
 The agreement also provides for training and technical assistance for landowners regarding the program.
 The agreement will allow owners to enroll in the FDACS program if they choose, or remain with Wellington's water quality and regulatory requirements, providing more options for landowners to help with water quality improvements and opportunities to reduce expenses.